BSc (Hons) Software Development

 The Irish technology sector remains buoyant with Google, Facebook, Microsoft and eBay all having a major presence here.
 At IT Sligo our objective is to equip our graduates with the skills to seek employment in this level of business.
 We constantly re-assess course content to keep apace of emerging platforms and industry trends.
 You will undertake a work placement in the third year.

 This programme takes into account the specific requirements of the global software industry and what it expects from graduates.
-On graduation you can progress to the BSc (Hons) in Computing in Software Development.

 |Computing & Creative Practices||SG252||Honours Degree Abinitio|